-" Winey acidity, sugary sweetness and a creamy mouthfeel; big lemon and cherry flavors with chocolate, tropical fruit, lime and apple."
+" Sweet with tart winey acidity and a creamy mouthfeel; lots of cherry and lime flavor with berry, cola, dried fruit and cocoa."

 at uniform ripeness, which is key when producing high-quality naturals and honeys.

 Las Lajas began producing honey coffees in 2008, after an earthquake cut off the mill's access to water for several weeks.
 Don Oscar had heard that in Brazil and Ethiopia they use pulped-natural and natural techniques to process coffees, so he tried it with his harvest that year.
 Around that same time, Café Imports founder and president Andrew Miller visited the area, and was so impressed by the flavor of the Chacons' coffee he became one of the first buyers of the new process.
 Don Oscar believes that just as the roast profile will change the flavor of a coffee, the drying curve also has an impact.
 He wants the drying to happen slowly, which means that production is necessarily limited.